miya0001/simple-map/readme.txt

 * lng: Lng of the map you want to place.
 * infowindow: If you want to open infoWindow by Default, please set "open".

-If you will set lat/lng and address, this plugin give  priority to lat/lng.
+If you will set lat/lng and address, this plugin gives priority to lat/lng.

 = Filter Hooks =